Species

 Hatchling Identification

-The three most commonly seen species of turtle hatchlings can be tough to tell apart, but if you get it wrong and don’t deal with it correctly,
+Three species of turtle hatchlings commonly found in New England (only two in Maine) can be tough to tell apart, but if you get it wrong and don’t deal with it correctly, that baby may not survive.
+Here’s how to know whom you’ve found!

 Diamondback Terrapin